 Primary Research and Clinical Interests

-Dr. McCart is a licensed clinical psychologist with specialized training in cognitive, behavioral, and family systems approaches to treating serious problems in adolescents and emerging adults.
-He earned his Ph.D. in clinical psychology from the University of Wisconsin-Milwaukee and has been a Senior Research Scientist at the Oregon Social Learning Center (OSLC) since 2014.
+Dr. McCart earned his Ph.D. in clinical psychology from the University of Wisconsin-Milwaukee.
+He has been a Senior Research Scientist at the Oregon Social Learning Center (OSLC) since 2014.
 Prior to joining the OSLC, Dr. McCart was the Associate Director of the Family Services Research Center and an Associate Professor of Psychiatry and Behavioral Sciences at the Medical University of South Carolina.

 McCart, M. R., Chapman, J. E., Zajac, K., & Rheingold, A. A. (2020).
 Community-based randomized controlled trial of psychological first aid with crime victims.
 Journal of Consulting and Clinical Psychology, 88, 681-695.

 Danielson, C. K., Adams, Z., McCart, M. R., Chapman, J. E., Sheidow, A. J., Walker, J., Smalling, A., & de Arellano, M. A. (2020).
 Safety and efficacy of exposure-based risk reduction through family therapy for co-occurring substance use problems and posttraumatic stress disorder symptoms among adolescents: A randomized clinical trial.
 JAMA Psychiatry, 77, 574-586.

 Sheidow, A. J., McCart, M. R., & Davis, M. (2016).
 Multisystemic therapy for emerging adults (MST-EA) with serious mental illness and justice involvement.
 Cognitive and Behavioral Practice, 23, 356-367.